 - Add the crushed pineapple, chopped walnuts and sugar to the bowl.
 Stir to combine with the fruit and get everything well mixed.

-- Refrigerate for at least an hour before serving so the flavors can meld together.
-Keeps in the fridge up to 5 days.
+- Cover and refrigerate for at least an hour before serving so the flavors can meld together.
+Stir well before serving.

 Recommended Products